-Starting a business is hard, but the CPCC Small Business Center makes things a little bit easier.
-Take advantage of free small business webinars and seminars to build foundational skills; go from idea to execution with CPCC!
+Starting a business is hard, but the Central Piedmont Small Business Center makes things a little bit easier.
+Take advantage of free small business webinars and seminars to build foundational skills; go from idea to execution with Central Piedmont!

 If you’re looking for something a little more personal, the Small Business Center also offers free one-on-one business counseling.
-CPCC Small Business Center counselors are available to evaluate your business plan and help you address specific concerns about your business.
-If you’re looking for an expert to help you navigate startup or growth challenges, or even if you just need a sounding board, you can register for free here.
+Central Piedmont Small Business Center counselors are available to evaluate your business plan and help you address specific concerns about your business.
+If you’re looking for an expert to help you navigate a startup you can register for free one-on-one assistance here.

 Becoming a member of the Charlotte-Mecklenburg BLACK CHAMBER of Commerce (CMBCC) represents your commitment to your business and the community.
 CMBCC offers education, resources and networking opportunities to its members, as well as brand visibility in their Member Directory, access to opportunities to grow and connect, and much more.
 Visit the CMBCC online to learn more or join today, and take advantage of member-exclusive opportunities like My BIG Program, a 10-week business education series to help you start and grow your business.